Robin-WZQ/Text-Guide-Chinese-Landscape-Painting-Generation/README.md

 ## Get ready!

-Now I have a dataset I need the original model weights which are available for [download here](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original), listed as `sd-v1-4-full-ema.ckpt`.
+Now I have a dataset, then I need the original model weights which are available for [download here](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original), listed as `sd-v1-4-full-ema.ckpt`.

 Stable Diffusion uses yaml based configuration files along with a few extra command line arguments passed to the `main.py` function in order to launch training.